winglang/wing/libs/wingsdk/API.md

 add_json(path: str, obj: Json): str
 ```

-used for adding dynamic content to the website after deployment.
+Add a JSON file with custom values during the website's deployment.

+If the path conflicts with file path from the website's static assets, an error will be thrown.

 ###### `path`<sup>Required</sup> <a name="path" id="@winglang/sdk.cloud.Website.addJson.parameter.path"></a>

 - *Type:* str

-the bucket key to add.
+the file path it will be uploaded as.

 ---

 ###### `obj`<sup>Required</sup> <a name="obj" id="@winglang/sdk.cloud.Website.addJson.parameter.obj"></a>

 - *Type:* <a href="#@winglang/sdk.std.Json">Json</a>

-the object to write to the key.

 ---